 Choose a Quality Web Host

 The saying that you “get what you pay for” really rings true when it comes to WordPress hosting.
 The truth is that many times, cheap web hosting companies have bad security and often allow bad actors to run wild on their servers, which in turn compromises other sites.
-So, with that said, it’s important to make sure you choose the best WordPress hosting you can find.
-According to WebHostingProf, there are a variety of good options, so it’s not hard to find a quality WordPress host, it’s just something you have to take the time to do.
+So, with that said, it’s important to make sure you choose secure managed website hosting.
+There are a variety of good options out there, so it’s not hard to find a quality WordPress host, it’s just something you have to take the time to do.

 Limit Login Attempts

 Want to stop an attack dead in its tracks?
 Then the most important step you should take is limiting login attempts.
 This halts such attacks, such as Brute Force Entry, by rendering your login page useless after too many failed login attempts.
 You can select this option from your WordPress dashboard.

 2-Factor Authentication (2FA)

 2FA is a powerful way to safeguard entry into your user areas.
 One of the most effective tools for this is Google Authenticator, which comes as a WordPress Plugin.
 As soon as your website goes live, make sure to utilize either this plugin or another trusted source.